- What is the passing score for the SEA or SEP exam? What information will I be able to see about my exam results?

 These policies are a result of the methodology used when the SEA and SEP exams were developed by a committee of subject matter experts in consultation from a professional psychometrician.
 Scoring policies can vary across different credentialing programs, including other programs administered by GBCI.

-Can I retake the exam if I fail?
+Can I retest if I failed my exam?

 How do I submit comments on the SEA or SEP exams?